cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 ---

 The `cfy users` command is used to manage users and passwords on Cloudify Manager.<br>
-If you choose not to integrate Cloudify Manager with LDAP/AD, you must add each user individually and set a password for them.
-You can also create groups and add users to them.
-The users and user groups can be assigned to one or more tenants.
+If you choose not to integrate Cloudify Manager with LDAP-based user management system, you must add each user individually with a unique username and a password.
+You can also create user groups and add users to them.
+The users and user groups can be assigned to one or more tenants, with different roles in each tenant.

 #### Requirements

 * To use the command you must have Cloudify `admin` credentials.<br>
+* Usernames must conform to the following requirements:
+  * Valid characters are alphanumeric, or `-`, `_`, or `.`.
+  * Value must begin with a letter
+  * Cannot be empty

-* User names and passwords must conform to the following requirements:
+* passwords must conform to the following requirements:
   * Minimum number of characters - 5
   * Maximum number of characters - 255
   * Valid characters are alphanumeric, or `-`, `_`, or `.`.